-Always pull the saw out of the cut with the chain running.
+Always pull the saw out of the cut with the saw chain running.

-Use your chain saw for cutting only.
-It is not designed for prying or shoveling away limbs, roots or other objects.
+Use the chain saw only for sawing - not for prying or shovelling away limbs or roots.

 Do not underbuck freely hanging limbs.

 Be careful when cutting scrub and young trees.
 Thin shoots can be scooped up by the chain saw and hurled towards the user.